jameskolean/gatsby-jameskolean-tech/_data/post/2021-01-28-aws-textract.md

 # <div id="start-textract">Start Textraction</div>

 Let's fire off an asynchronous call to AWS Textraction to process a PDF form.
-Upload a Form PDF into our S3bucket so we can test with it.
+Upload a Form PDF into our S3 bucket so we can test with it.
 The app will return a JobId.
 You can watch SQS for the completion event message.
 It should complete in seconds.

 > textract-start-notify.js